Metapyziks/GOKZReplayViewer/README.md

-# GOKZReplayViewer
+# BotMimic Replay Viewer
-Prototype of a WebGL GOKZ recording player.
+Prototype of a WebGL BotMimic recording player.